thebarunkumar/Translation-App/README.md

 ## Getting Started

 This project was built using React, Rest API, JavaScript and CSS.
-It is a web application and for running on your local environment you should follow these guidelines.
+It is a web application and for running on your local environment.